reactivego/scheduler/README.md

 	// more tasks running.
 Note, the currently running task may schedule
 	// additional tasks to the queue to run later.
 	Wait()

+	// Gosched will give the scheduler an oportunity to run another task Gosched()

 	// IsConcurrent returns true for a scheduler that runs tasks concurrently.
 	IsConcurrent() bool